The framework comes with a class to help you sanitize your inputs.

 ]);

-is the data field name and its value is an array of validation rules.
+Pass an array of validation rules as a second parameter where the key is the data field name and its value is an array of validation rules.

 Some rules accept extra parameters in order to validate your data.
 Simply add a colon after your rule followed by parameters separated by a comma.